"As many as possible, as long as possible, in the best environment possible"

 Refreshingly, Fallby's ideas begin with his objective: As many as possible, as long as possible, in the best environment possible.
 In one simple phrase, he captures what should be the goal of every youth soccer program and how they should measure success.

 Development is a journey.
 It requires patience.
 And its never a straight line.
 Kids develop differently and at different rates.
 So, train them all, create an environment that keeps them loving the game and learning and don't count any of them out.
 This is hard, revolutionary stuff!
 After all, most American youth soccer clubs are built to do exactly the opposite.
-Try-outs keep exclude many kids, and those who make the cut today train in a pressure-packed environment makes winning games the ultimate goal and players .
+Try-outs exclude many kids, and those who make the cut today train in a pressure-packed environment that makes winning games the ultimate objective .

 "With regard to soccer even during the early teenage years, we cannot predict who is going to be the best.
 Many things start to happen and it is not until after 20 years of age do we find out who has survived the journey to elite level.
 That is ten years, plus the glorious years of child football!"

 Fallby believes two major pieces must come together to form the ideal youth development program.
 First, there must be a "motivational climate", which depends greatly on the social integration of "organizational systems", These organizational systems include family, team, sporting organizations, governing bodies, communities and cultures.
 All of these systems intersect snd interact to determine the enivronment in which a player finds themselves.
 How they interact and shape the developmental environment should not be underestimated.
 We can positively improve some of these systems.
 Others, like governing bodies, are extraordinarily difficult to change.